Vertigo Symptoms, Causes and Risk Factors - How to cure Vertigo permanently?

 Hormonal changes also influence blood sugar levels causing dizziness.
 Changes in these hormones affect the functions of the vestibular system causing Vertigo.

-Anxiety or panic attack
+Anxiety or Panic Attacks

 Vertigo is a predisposing factor for anxiety and panic attacks.
 The fear of leaving the house is common due to previous experiences faced by the patient, which also worsens the symptoms.